Bikes & Scooters

 Bikes on Buses

-Many Metlink buses come with a bike rack fitted, but a number of older buses do not have this feature.
+All buses running regular Metlink services come with a bike rack fitted, but we can't guarantee that train replacement buses will have this feature.
 The Real time information system is currently unable to display which services will have a bike rack.

 On buses fitted with bike racks, passengers can store standard-size bikes on the rack on any service.
 On services without bike racks (or if the rack is already full), only compact folding bikes and scooters are permitted on board, and must be folded down before boarding.
 Full size bicycles cannot be brought on board the bus.